Threadlinee/RAT-TOOL/README.md

-# 🔴 **RAT-TOOL** - Remote Access Trojan Tool
+# 🔴 RAT-TOOL - Remote Access Trojan Tool
-A powerful Python-based remote access tool for security research, penetration testing, and ethical red-teaming.
+A **powerful** Python-based remote access tool for security research, penetration testing, and **ethical red-teaming**.

-Python
-License
-Platform

 ## 📌 Description
 RAT-TOOL is a Remote Administration Tool designed for security researchers, penetration testers, and ethical hackers to assess system vulnerabilities and demonstrate remote access risks.